Krakow © Sebastian Warneke

 Ever since joining the European Union in 2004, Poland has been undergoing a true tourism renaissance, as more and more visitors are seeking out the rich history and undeniable character of this troubled but resilient nation.
-There is much to see and do in modern-day Poland, with most visitors will start in the capital Warsaw, where the beautiful Old Town district has been rebuilt brick by brick in a telling show of Polish moxie.
-From Warsaw, many travellers make the four-hour train journey to Krakow, by far and away Poland's most popular tourist destination.
+There is much to see and do in contemporary Poland, with most visitors starting in the capital, Warsaw, where the beautiful Old Town district has been rebuilt brick by brick in a telling show of Polish moxie.
+From Warsaw, many travellers make the four hour train journey to Krakow, by far Poland's most popular tourist destination.

 Poland's cultural capital, Krakow, is an exciting, cosmopolitan city, boasting a remarkably well-preserved medieval centre and several key cultural sites, such as the famous Wawel Hill, where the Royal Palace and the Gothic Wawel Cathedral can be found.
-The historic port-city of Gdansk - where Lech Walesa and his Solidarity trade union first rose to oppose Poland's Communist government in 1980 - is also a popular destination, featuring a sympathetically restored Old Quarter and several fashionable restaurants and cafes.
+On the other hand, the historic port city of Gdansk - where Lech Walesa and his Solidarity trade union first rose to oppose Poland's Communist government in 1980 - is also a popular destination, featuring a sympathetically restored Old Quarter and several fashionable restaurants and cafes.

-Most visitors to Poland do not venture too far into the countryside - which is a shame, because the country is home to some excellent scenery and walking and hiking trails.
+Most visitors to Poland do not venture too far into the countryside - which is a shame, because the country is home to some excellent scenery, as well as walking and hiking trails.
 The southern Bieszczady Mountains are particularly beautiful, featuring tall forests and rural houses that seem to have been lifted straight from Grimm's Fairy Tales; while the Bialowieza National Park is a UNESCO-protected area that guards the last remnants of the primeval forest that used to cover most of Europe.
 Poland is also a great (and surprising) choice for an affordable European beach holiday, with the charming seaside town of Sopot offering cut-price fun in the sun on the Baltic Coast.